 It could be argued that solar energy has been used by our ancestors for centuries, starting way back in the BC days.
 Remember when they’d use the sun to bring fire to life with magnifying materials?
 That’s what we mean.
 However, solar energy that we know today, collected via silicon panels, was brought to life in the 1950s.
 Since then, the urgency for humans to choose renewable energy over fossil fuels has accelerated massively, as many countries are aiming to achieve net zero CO2 emissions by the year of 2050.

 Therefore, solar technology has come on leaps and bounds in the past few decades, with the mounting pressure of climate change and environmental issues at new highs.
 People are starting to wake up to the need for change, and can now see the multitude of benefits to solar energy – it’s typically much better for the planet as well as the people, animals, and plants on it.
 Solar PPAs (Power Purchase Agreements) are something that have made renewable energy all the more accessible in recent times – wondering ‘what is PPA?”
 Click the link to find out.
-Now, using solar energy is more affordable and cost-effective long term than it ever was before, for the individual as well as businesses.
+Now, using a premier solar company is more affordable and cost-effective long term than it ever was before, for the individual as well as businesses.

 How Does Solar Power Work?